codetilldrop/2d-matrix-plotter/README.md

 When writing a matrix, put a 1 at any given element position if you want that point as a vertex.
 Otherwise put a 0.

+### Installation

+To use 2d-matrix-plotter, perform the following steps

+1. Clone this repo
+2. Open up matrice.txt
+3. Type in your matrix following the syntax discussed above
+4. Run drawer.py and watch the results